kirandash/react/covid-tracker/README.md

 1. This functinoal component will hold the list of all countries we are tracking.
 2. Create src/countries/CountriesList.js and CountriesList.css files.
 3. Add CountriesList to App.js.

+### 2.3 Create CountryDetail component
+1. This functional component will hold the individual country details.
+2. Create src/countries/CountryDetail.js and .css file.